- Document status: ⚠️ DRAFT

 Reduce the amount transitive dependencies

-- The more modules you depend on, the larger the attack surface you’ll have to defend.
+- The more modules you depend on, the larger the attack surface you may have to defend.

-- Describe who among your co-maintainers will take over your project if you become unavailable
+- Describe who among your co-maintainers will take over your project if you become permanently unavailable

 Select an appropriate Open Source license